 We don’t encourage children to join this tour, given the subject nature.

-We do cover quite a bit ground on this seminar and therefore we recommend contacting us with any mobility questions; we will be happy to advise if this seminar will be appropriate for you or propose modifications where necessary.
+We do cover quite a bit ground on this tour and therefore we recommend contacting us with any mobility questions; we will be happy to advise if this tour will be appropriate for you or propose modifications where necessary.